googleapis/repo-automation-bots/packages/trusted-contribution/README.md

-# trusted-contribution-test-runner
+# trusted-contribution

-> A GitHub App built with [Probot](https://github.com/probot/probot) that ensures source files contain a valid license header.
+> A GitHub App built with [Probot](https://github.com/probot/probot) that will run Kokoro CI if the PR is created by a trusted contributor.

 ## Setup